← Back to projects

 01

-IndexBackend uses Python Protocol (structural typing), not ABC (nominal typing).
+IndexBackend uses Python Protocol, which is structural typing, not ABC, which is nominal typing.
 Any class with matching method signatures satisfies the interface without inheriting from it.
-Three implementations conform: OpenSearchIndexBackend, AwsIndexBackend (S3 + OpenAI embeddings), and the OpenAI Vector Store path — all without a shared base class.
+Three implementations already conform.
+OpenSearchIndexBackend, AwsIndexBackend (S3 plus OpenAI embeddings), and the OpenAI Vector Store path.
+No shared base class in sight.

 02